 Historical Waves of Feminism

-Historical feminist waves represent distinct periods, each addressing pressing societal challenges of its time while laying the foundation for the next.
+Older feminist movements represent unique periods, each tackling societal challenges of its time, while laying the foundation for the next.

 What are the waves of feminism?